 - The wind whispered through dry grass.

 - The flowers danced in the gentle breeze.

 - The fire swallowed the entire forest.

 We see from the above examples of personification that this literary device helps us relate actions of inanimate objects to our own emotions.

-Examples of Personification in Literature
+Personification Examples in Literature

 Taken from L. M. Montgomery’s “The Green Gables Letters”,